MichaelCurrin/javascript-bundling-quickstarts/quickstarts/typescript/README.md

 ```

 There is no frontend to view but you can see the [dist](dist/) directory for output files.
 The JS script can be run using `node` and the path to the script.

+## Structure

+I had issues using the ES Module approach.
+Such as `ts-lib.js` needed because `ts-lib` cannot be found when using ES Modules.
+But it is fine when using `require` style.

+And Lodash not available as it is CommonJS.